-Bluegrass Orthopaedics is the largest orthopaedic clinic in central Kentucky, serving our community since 1983.
-Our doctors are fellowship-trained with years of experience performing and treating many different conditions, and sports medicine is a vital component of what we do.
+Bluegrass Orthopaedics is the largest orthopaedic sports injury clinic in central Kentucky, serving our community since 1983.
+Our doctors are fellowship-trained in sports physiology with years of experience performing and treating many different conditions, and sports medicine is a vital component of what we do.
 We’re proud to be leaders in the prevention, treatment, and rehabilitation of sports-related injuries.
 We’re dedicated to helping individuals and families at all levels of sport get back in the game.
 With campuses in Georgetown, Lexington-Richmond Road, and Lexington-Hamburg, we provide unmatched care to everyone from elite athletes to weekend warriors.
 In our facilities, patients are offered four businesses under one roof – physician medical office, physical therapy, MRI and outpatient surgery.

-If you or your child has been injured in the course of playing sports or just in daily activities, contact our fellowship-trained physicians!
+If you or your child has been injured in the course of playing sports or just in daily activities, contact our fellowship-trained sports physicians!

 Dr. Huff practices general orthopaedics and specializes in sports medicine.
 Along with a sports medicine specialty, Dr. Huff utilizes 3D imaging to perform customized knee replacements.
 Dr. Huff is a Board Certified Orthopaedics Surgeon and Board Certified in Orthopaedic Sports Medicine.
 Dr. Huff serves as team physician for Lindsey Wilson College, Madison Central High School, and Madison Southern High School.
 Dr. Huff holds clinics at our Richmond Rd. location in Lexington, and also in Somerset, KY to allow for patient convenience.